Groupwide Support Systems for Growth

 - MayFuture created by the fashion business, special lecture

-Narrative of co-creation strategies—requirements for effective strategies, special lecture
+Strategies for competing viewed as stories—requirements for effective strategies, special lecture

 - Jun.Medium-term management plan of Retailing business